 9. ‘Eating Animals’

 Vegan actor Natalie Portman produced and narrated this adaptation of Jonathan Safran Foer’s book of the same name.
-“Eating Animals” explores the evolution of animal agriculture into the industrial process it has become today, looking at the environmental, economical, and public health issues tied to factory farming.
+“Eating Animals” explores the evolution of animal agriculture into the industrial process it has become today, looking at the environmental, economic, and public health issues tied to factory farming.